Wines to Whisky – Michel Couvreur’s Revolution

-A selection of wax-sealed, rustic-looking bottles with charmingly handwritten labels belie the intriguing history and distinctly eclectic flavors; secrets of the amber liquids within.
-With a single sip of any of these whiskies, one can experience anything from young, smooth, and subtle notes of the Scottish highlands to bolder, older spirits.
-The Couvreur line has different – sometimes unusual, yet always consumate – strokes for the sophisticated folk.
+A selection of wax-sealed, rustic-looking bottles with charmingly handwritten labels recount the story and an intriguing history through distinctly eclectic flavors.
+Once opened, the secrets of the amber liquid within are revealed.
+With a single sip of any of these whiskies, one can experience anything from the young, smooth, and subtle notes of the Scottish highlands to bolder, older styles of more refined spirits.
+The Couvreur line is different – sometimes unusual, yet always consummate – it appeals to anyone who enjoys well-made sophisticated spirits.

-The period after distillation – the lengthy maturation in sherry casks – gives the whisky its proverbial soul.
-At this point, the fragrances imparted by the remnants of the aged and fortified wine in the wood entwine with the fragrances of barley in the malt.
-The racking (changing of casks) provides the whisky with smoothness, flavor, and flair.
+The period after distillation – the lengthy maturation time spent in sherry casks – gives the whisky its proverbial soul.
+At this point, the fragrances imparted by the remnants of the aged and fortified wine in the wood are entwined with the fragrances of the barley in the malt.
+The racking (changing of casks) provides the whisky with its unique smoothness, flavor, and flair.
 The selection of casks, therefore, is of the utmost importance as is the choice of whiskies.

 Chéz Sherry

-As early as the 16th century, barrels that transported sherry from Spain were subsequently used to store whisky.
-Today, the tradition continues with myriad well-known whiskies aged in custom, years-old sherry casks.
-Couvreur’s whiskies, in comparison, are aged in sherry casks that range from a few decades to 90 years old.
+As early as the 16th century, barrels that were used to transport sherry from Spain were subsequently used to store whisky.
+Today, the tradition continues with myriad well-known whiskies being aged in custom sherry casks that are several years old.
+Couvreur’s whiskey, in comparison, is aged in sherry casks that might be a few decades old though some of them are closer to the 100-year mark!

 The toasting of the casks provides the liquor with various aromatic notes like caramel and vanilla, while the charring of casks produces charcoal to mellow the sharpness of the distilled liquor.
 The sherry formerly held in these containers can impart nutty and fruity flavors, as well as lightness, crispness, and sweetness.
-The additive, subtractive, interactive, and oxidizing effects of barrel aging on the whisky makes the Couvreur cellars more finishing house than distillery; refinery than whisky mill.
+The additive, subtractive, interactive, and oxidizing effects of barrel aging on the whisky make the Couvreur cellars more of a finishing house than a distillery; and more a refinery than a whisky mill.
 It is a gallery that weaves together the crafting of wine (where terroir is king) and whisky (where craftsmanship rules) evident in the philosophies and practices of winemaker-turned-whisky revolutionary Michel Couvreur.

-Although far from being a household name due to the exclusivity and limited nature of his products, the arrival of Couvreur’s offerings at any venue or gathering is often cause for celebration.
-The controlled quantities and almost immediately sold-out allocations can make these whiskies elusive to many collectors and appreciators of fine liquor.
+Although far from being a household name due to the exclusivity and limited nature of his products, the arrival of Couvreur’s offerings at any venue or gathering is a cause for celebration.
+Only limited quantities are made and demand is so high that they are almost immediately sold out through allocations which can make these highly desired whiskies elusive to many collectors and appreciators of fine liquor.

 The Michel Couvreur Whisky Collection